-These are encouraging messages to send and show amazing empathy, which is needed for healing.
+These are encouraging messages to send and show extraordinary empathy, which is needed for healing.

-“I took your advice,” my client Fred told during one of our counseling sessions.
-“She seemed to be having a good day, so I took a chance and ask her what negatives thoughts she was experiencing.
+“I took your advice,” my client Fred told me during one of our counseling sessions.
+“She seemed to be having a good day, so I took a chance and asked her what negative thoughts she was experiencing.

 “It started out OK but turned into an inferno pretty quickly,” he continued.
 “It made me very nervous and I was concerned she would not calm down.
-However, a couple hours later she came to me saying thank you for being considerate enough to care about what she was feeling.
+However, a couple of hours later she came to me saying thank you for being considerate enough to care about her feelings.
 It worked.”

 Fred’s wife was appreciative because he demonstrated he was willing to stay with her as she struggled through her pain.
 This told her he wasn’t trying to pull her along in her recovery and was going to allow her the time she needed to grieve and heal.

 It is important to understand when a woman is grieving the betrayal she suffered she is healing.
-Men need to be patient, understanding, calm and stay present during grieving periods.
+Men must be patient, understanding, calm, and stay present during grieving periods.
 The guys who learn to do this well are the ones who see their wives recover faster and their marriages restored.

 Be smart, start Walking into the Fire and help her heal.

 Dr. Eddie Capparucci, Ph.D., LPC, CSAS is a licensed professional counselor with a private practice in Highlands, NC.
 He is certified in the treatment of Problematic Sexual Behaviors.
-He is the creator of the Inner Child Recovery Process for the treatment of Problematic Sexual Behaviors and author of the book Going Deeper: How the Inner Child Impacts Your Sexual Addiction.
+He is the creator of the Inner Child Model for the treatment of Problematic Sexual Behaviors and the author of the book Going Deeper: How the Inner Child Impacts Your Sexual Addiction.
+He also is the author of Why Men Struggle to Love: Overcoming Relational Blind Spots.
 Visit his website at http://www.innerchild-sexaddiction.com.